How to Renew Your Wedding Vows

 What Should You Wear?

-Dress up!
-If you're the bride, you could even wear your original wedding gown if you're comfortable with it (and it still fits!).
-Or choose another dress -- a pretty cocktail dress, a formal evening gown or a nice suit, depending on your taste and the formality and style of the celebration.
+Feel free to dress up.
+If you're the bride, you could even wear your original wedding gown if you're comfortable with it (and it still fits).
+Or choose another dress—a pretty cocktail dress, formal evening gown or a nice suit, depending on your taste and the formality and style of the celebration.
 Skip the veil, but wear a hat or flowers in your hair if you'd like.
-Carry flowers or don a corsage.
+Carry flowers or pin a corsage.

 Should You Have a Wedding Party?

 Attendants are unnecessary for a vow renewal, but you might choose to invite your original bridesmaids and groomsmen to stand up for you informally, for sentimental reasons.
-(They don't have to wear those outfits again...but they could!)
+(They don't have to wear those outfits again, although they definitely could.)
 Many couples also involve their children and grandchildren, perhaps being escorted down the aisle by them or having them perform a reading during the ceremony.